Should you try one of the trendy liquid "cleanse" or detox diets to get rid of "toxins" within your body?

 Cholesterol should not be thought of as a health concern when eating whole eggs.
 Why?
 Because food cholesterol is NOT the same as blood cholesterol.
-That is, getting more cholesterol from food does NOT cause higher cholesterol levels within your body.
+That is, getting more cholesterol from food does NOT necessarily cause higher cholesterol levels within your body.
 It is a myth perpetuated by the media that cholesterol is the enemy.
 For one thing, increased blood cholesterol is associated with higher testosterone levels within the blood--that's a good thing!
-In addition, the media has continued to propagate the myth for several decades that fatty diets and cholesterol are the root cause of heart disease and obesity.
+In addition, the media has continued to propagate the myth for several decades that high-saturated fatty diets and cholesterol are the root cause of heart disease and obesity.
 The irony is that since the eighties, the rate of obesity and Type-2 diabetes in this country has actually increased from eating low-fat, low-cholesterol foods.
-The real culprit is excessive carb consumption, not fats.
+The real culprit is excessive consumption of refined carbohydrates (sugars)--not fats.

 BOTTOM LINE: Egg yolks are a healthy source of vitamins, minerals and antioxidants.
 Egg yolks are also a valuable source of protein to maintain strong bones and muscle tissue.
 The only caveat is to eat the yolks in moderation--two to three daily is okay.
 Athletes and bodybuilders alike are ahead of the general public on this issue--eating whole eggs is the way to go to stay strong and healthy!

 High protein intake is harmful to your kidneys.

 There is no conclusive evidence that this is the case.
 The usual recommendation is to eat your target body weight in grams of protein daily.
 For example, if you're 180-lbs but want to be 200-lbs, eat 200 grams of protein daily.